 CURRENT CLINICAL INTERESTS

-syndrome, stem cell transplant
+Acute leukemia, myelodysplastic syndrome, multiple myeloma, stem cell transplant

 CURRENT RESEARCH INTERESTS

 Cell adhesion mediated chemotherapy resistance in acute myeloid leukemia and multiple myeloma, personalized leukemia therapy, hematopoietic stem cell gene transfer for Fanconi anemia

 Dr. Becker is pursuing several areas of research investigation, including 1) the mechanism of adhesion mediated chemotherapy resistance in acute myeloid leukemia and 2) hematopoietic stem cell gene therapy for an inherited disorder of DNA repair, Fanconi anemia.

 a.
 Environment mediated chemotherapy resistance in acute myeloid leukemia (AML) and multiple myeloma.

 We have performed extensive analysis of the interaction of acute myeloid leukemia or multiple myeloma with the bone marrow microenvironment, focusing on receptors such as VLA-4, CXCR-4 and CD44/E-selectin ligand.
 We test novel combinations of chemotherapy with agents that disrupt adhesion of leukemia or myeloma cells in the laboratory, with the goal of development of new clinical trials in patients.

 Our goal is to better predict outcomes in AML based on in vitro high throughput drug sensitivity assays in combination with genomic information and gene expression, and develop new treatments for AML with novel targeted agents.

 2. Gene therapy for inherited stem cell disorders.